romruben/workshop-blockchain/README.md

   ### Exercise 1: Transactions and gas
   - Create a new account from Mist
   - Transfer Ether from your miner account to your new empty account

-  Answer: What fee is required for the transaction to be validated?
+  *Answer the question: What fee is required for the transaction to be validated?*

-  -
   ### Exercise 2: Upload a contract
   - Copy into Solidity Contract Source Code
 ```